SAMKE-glitch/react_todo_app/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/YourFeatureName`).
 5. Open a pull request.

+## Future Improvements
+- Add user authentication to allow multiple users to manage their own tasks.
+- Implement a backend to store tasks in a database instead of localStorage.
+- Add drag-and-drop functionality to reorder tasks.